syncfusion-content/flutter-docs/Flutter/maps/shape.md

 <b>Using SfMapsTheme</b>

-You can customize the below appearance of the shape.
+You can also customize the below appearance of the shape using `SfMapsTheme`.

 * **Color** - Change the color of the shapes using the `SfMapsThemeData.layerColor` property.
 * **Stroke color** - Change the stroke color of the shapes using the `SfMapsThemeData.layerStrokeColor` property.